jundalisay/spblist/content/en/research/einstein/relativity/section-01.md

 **But his is actually unanswerable by the methods of geometry.
 It is also in itself entirely without meaning.** *

-> *Superphysics Note: This is because Euclid's Elements are about the nature of the Five Elements (Strong Force, Weak Force, Electromagnetism, Spacetime, Aether) represented in lines and shapes.
-It is not about shapes.
+{{< n n="This is because Euclid's Elements are about the nature of the Five Elements (Strong Force, Weak Force, Electromagnetism, Spacetime, Aether) represented in lines and shapes.
+It is not about shapes." >}}

 We cannot ask whether it is true that only one straight line goes through two points*.

-> *Superphysics Note: Einstein here is talking about Postulate 1.
+{{< n n="Einstein here is talking about Postulate 1.
 We assert that Postulate 1 is about the aethereal link between two identities.
 This is essential in Kepler's theory of gravity which is made up of invisible chains between objects.
-Postulate 1 means that there is **ONLY** 1 link between to identities.
+Postulate 1 means that there is **ONLY** 1 link between to identities." >}}

 We can only say that Euclidean geometry deals with things called “straight lines.”
 These lines have the property of being uniquely determined by two points situated on it.